rebeccamccollumstats/r-statistics-projects/04-mtg-card-ratings-analysis/README.md

 Improvement when drawn had a strong positive relationship with GIH WR.
 Cards that improved win rate more when drawn also tended to have higher overall GIH WR.

+## Skills Demonstrated

+This project demonstrates the following data analysis and statistics skills:

+- **Data cleaning in R:** Imported raw CSV data, cleaned column names, handled missing values, and converted percentage based text columns into usable numeric variables.
+- **Exploratory data analysis:** Used summary statistics, grouped comparisons, and filtered tables to explore card performance across rarity, color, and draft behavior.
+- **Feature creation:** Created new variables such as `color_group` and `rarity_full` to make the dataset easier to analyze and interpret.
+- **Statistical interpretation:** Compared average win rates, improvement when drawn, and draft timing metrics to identify patterns in card performance.
+- **Correlation analysis:** Examined relationships between variables such as `IWD`, `GIH WR`, `ATA`, and overall card performance.
+- **Data visualization:** Created charts using `ggplot2` to show distributions, top-performing cards, group comparisons, and relationships between key variables.
+- **Domain-specific analysis:** Applied statistical thinking to Magic: The Gathering draft data by interpreting card strength, draft behavior, rarity trends, and color-based performance.
+- **Communication of findings:** Summarized technical results into clear explanations for a GitHub portfolio audience.

+## Final Comments

+This project shows how exploratory data analysis can be used to evaluate performance patterns in a strategy based card game.
+By combining draft behavior metrics with win rate data, the analysis identified which cards and card groups performed strongest in the *Outlaws of the Thunder Junction* limited format.

+The results showed that **Bonny Pall, Clearcutter** was the strongest overall card in the dataset, ranking highest in both games in hand win rate and improvement when drawn.
+The analysis also found that **mythic rares** and **two-color cards** had the strongest average performance across their groups.

+One of the clearest patterns was the relationship between draft timing and card performance.
+Cards picked earlier in drafts generally had higher games-in-hand win rates, suggesting that players were often able to correctly identify stronger cards during the draft process.

+Overall, this project demonstrates how R, data cleaning, visualization, and statistical analysis can be used to turn raw card performance data into meaningful insights.